-Beta is a measure of a share's volatility in relation to the market.
+Beta measures a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Altium's is 0.5023.
 This would suggest that Altium's shares are less volatile than average (for this exchange).

 Altium Limited develops and sells computer software for the design of electronic products in the United States and internationally.
 It operates through Board and Systems; Microcontrollers and Embedded Systems; and Nexar segments.
 The company offers printed circuit board (PCB) design software products, including Altium Designer, Altium NEXUS, CircuitStudio, and CircuitMaker.
 It also provides Altium 365 cloud platform; Altium Concord Pro, a solution for library management; and Octopart, search engine for electronic parts.
 The company serves automotive, aerospace/defense, life sciences, mobile devices and communication, consumer electronics, electronics and hi-tech, research and education, industrial controls automation, computers, and semiconductors industries.
 Altium Limited was founded in 1985 and is headquartered in La Jolla, California.

 Frequently asked questions